AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/customize-workflows.md

 The AEM Guides contains a set of email and AEM notifications used in review workflow that you can customize.
 Perform the following steps to customize these notifications:

-1. Use the Package Manager to download `/libs/fmdita/mail/review` file.
+1. Use the Package Manager to download `/libs/fmdita/mail/review` folder.

     >[!NOTE]
     >